Topinambur223606/PixelPlanetTools/README.md

 - `--brightnessMaskPath` - brightness mask for mask placing modes, should be of same size as image that is being built; the brighter is pixel at mask, the earlier corresponding pixel is placed.
 16-bit color is supported for this option;
 - `--captchaTimeout` - if specified and greater than zero, bot will wait corresponding amount of time (in seconds) for user to solve captcha instead of waiting for key press.

+### Session parameters:
+- `-a, --add` - if specified, new session is created, username and password are required, session name is optional (default - PixelPlanet user name);
+- `-r, --remove` - if specified, existing session is logged out and deleted, session name is required;
+- `-u, --username` - username or email for logging in;
+- `-p, --password` - password for logging in;
+- `-s, --session` - custom name for new session or name of session to be deleted, depending on context;
+- `-l, --list` - if specified and other operations do not cause error (or are absent), all existing session names are printed before exit;

 ### Examples
 - `bot.exe run -x 123 -y 456 -i image.png` - basic usage, `image.png` should be located in same folder with bot executable.
 - `bot.exe run --useMirror --imagePath http://imagehosting.example/image.png --leftX -123 -d --topY -456 --logFilePath D:\myLogs\bot.log --captchaTimeout 30`
 - `bot.exe run --notificationMode both --proxyAddress 1.2.3.4:5678 -i "relative path\with spaces\in double\quotes.png" --defenseMode --placingOrder left -x 123 -y 456 --disableUpdates`
+- `bot.exe sessions --list -a -u "email@sample.text" -p "password" -s "mySession"`

 ### Notes:
 - `--useMirror` and `--serverUrl` options are not compatible;